jonathanborg/CS4245/docs/README.md

 |:---:|
 | Figure 4: DCGAN Without Data Augmentation - 60 Epochs |

 Figure 4 shows the results for DCGAN after 60 epochs.
 Starting from this epoch, the model almost immediately collapsed, and the generator started only to produce random noise.
-This can also be seen in 3, where after epoch 60, the FID shoots up from a value of about 150 to a value of about 400.
+This can also be seen in 3, where after epoch 60, the FID score shoots up from a value of about 150 to a value of about 400.

 ### DCGAN With Data Augmentation